 Battlefield V took the approach due to feedback from players about the cost of the Premium Pass, essentially a season pass which introduced new maps and game modes that had the side-effect of splitting the player base into haves and have-nots.
 With Battlefield 1, it was common for these elements to have a distinct lack of players after a short period as not everyone was willing to pay for the title twice.
 With the live service approach, Battlefield V ditched the pass and promised new content monthly for free.

 Unfortunately, the release was hit with controversy after a poorly-received teaser trailer and the embarrassing backlash from a minority of gamers about a female soldier pictured prominently on the box art.
-It has yet to recover from this bad start and patches often create more bugs than they fix.
-The recent release of its Firestorm battle royale mode has provided some refreshing gameplay, but is yet to motivate fans to return to the WW2 shooter.
+The release has yet to recover from this bad start and patches frequently create more bugs than they fix.
+The recent release of its Firestorm battle-royale mode has provided some refreshing gameplay, but is yet to motivate many fans to return to the WW2 shooter.